Classical Mediterranean and Middle East at Macalester

-The field of Classics explores the literature, cultures, and archaeological remains of the ancient Mediterranean and Middle Eastern worlds, from Rome to Greece, Egypt, Israel and beyond.
+The Classical Mediterranean and Middle East department explores the literature, cultures, and archaeological remains of the ancient Mediterranean and Middle Eastern worlds, from Rome to Greece, Egypt, Israel and beyond.
 Here students learn Arabic, Greek, Hebrew, or Latin, and together with faculty analyze and interpret ancient texts, societies, and material culture.
 Students find that study of the ancient Mediterranean sheds much light on contemporary problems, concepts, and values.

 Links for Students